Palitana temples: Mythology and history

-According to the Shatrunjaya Mahatmya by Dhanesvara, a Jaina text in Sanskrit traceable to about the 14th century CE, Mahavira recited the legends of Rishabha to a solemn assembly on Satrunjaya when deity Indra requested him to do so.
-After nearly 300 verses, the text begins the description of Bharatam Varsham, followed by the glory of Satrunjaya.
+According to the Shatrunjaya Mahatmya by Dhanesvara, a Jaina text in Sanskrit traceable to about the 14th century CE, Mahavira recited the legends of Rushabha to a solemn assembly on Shatrunjaya when deity Indra requested him to do so.
+After nearly 300 verses, the text begins the description of Bharatam Varsham, followed by the glory of Shatrunjaya.
 The text declares it so holy, that even thinking about it "expiates many sins".
-It then gives 108 alternate names for this site in verses 331 to 335, such as Pundarika, Siddikshetram, Mahabala, Surasaila, Vimaladri, Punyarasi, Subhadra, Muktigeham, Mahatirtham, Patalamula, Kailasa, and others.
+It then gives 108 alternate names for this site in verses 331 to 335, such as Pundarika giri, Siddikshetram, Mahabala, Surasaila, Vimaladri, Punyarasi, Subhadra, Muktigeham, Mahatirtham, Patalamula, Kailasa, and others.
 Of these names, the 11th-century Jaina scholar Hemachandra mentions two: Satrunjaya and Vimaladri.

 In the Jain belief, the first Tirthankara Rishabha sanctified the hill where he delivered his first sermon.
 It was his first disciple Pundarika, who attained Nirvana at Shatrunjay, hence the hill was originally known as "Pundarikgiri".
 There exists a marble image of Pundaraksvami consecrated in samvat year 1064 (1120 CE) by Shersthi Ammeyaka to commemorate the sallekhana of a muni belonging to the Vidhyadhara Kula.

 Bharata Chakravartin, the father of Pundarik and half-brother of Bahubali, is believed in Jain mythistory to have visited Shatrunjaya many times.
 In some Jain literature, it is claimed to be the site of the first Jaina temple many millions of years ago.

 Vividha Tirtha Kalpa, composed by Jinaprabha Suri in the 14th century CE, describes the shrines and legends of Palitana temples.

 Shatrunjaya along with Ashtapad, Girnar, Dilwara Temples of Mount Abu and Shikharji are known as Śvētāmbara Pancha Tirth (five principal pilgrimage shrine).